radareorg/radare2-book/configuration/intro.md

 Internally, the configuration is stored in a hash table.
 The variables are grouped in namespaces: `cfg.`, `file.`, `dbg.`, `scr.` and so on.

 To get a list of all configuration variables just type `e` in the command line prompt.
 To limit output to a selected namespace, pass it with an ending dot to `e`.
-For example, `e file.` will display all variables defined inside "file" namespace.
+For example, `e file.` will display all variables defined inside the "file" namespace.

 To get help about `e` command type `e?`: